-But what exactly does public key infrastructure help you do?
-In a nutshell, PKI is what allows you to:
+But what exactly does Public Key Infrastructure help you do?
+In a nutshell, PKI allows you to:

-- protect the data you store or transmit online.
+- Protect the data you store or transmit online.
 This is done using encryption.
-If you don’t encrypt your data (or the channels it transmits through) when sending data online, then your data travels in cleartext format that anyone who knows how can intercept and read.
+If you don’t encrypt your data (or the channels it transmits through) when sending data online, then it travels in cleartext format that anyone who knows how can intercept and read.

 The 5 Key Elements That Make PKI Work

 Okay, there’s a lot to cover when talking about what makes up PKI and encryption.
 Here’s a quick overview of PKI’s five components: